ampproject/amphtml/spec/amp-cors-requests.md

 2. Else, check the `Origin` header.
 If the origin was not `*.ampproject.org` or the publisher's origin, stop and return an error response.
 3. Check the `__amp_source_origin` query parameter.
 If it's not the publisher's origin stop and return an error response.

-**Important Note**: Only use POST for non-idempotent requests.
-**Important Note**: non-XHR GET requests are not going to receive accurate origin/headers and backends won't be able to protect against XSRF with the above mechanism.
-Use non-XHR GET for navigational purposes only, e.g. Search.

 It's very important that these are done first before processing the request, this provides protection against CSRF attacks and avoids processing untrusted sources requests.